protontypes/open-sustainable-technology/README.md

 - [HELICS](https://github.com/GMLC-TDC/HELICS) - Today the core uses are in the energy domain, where there is extensive and growing support for a wide-range of electric power system, natural gas, communications and control-schemes, transportation, buildings, and related domain tools.
 - [oemof-solph](https://github.com/oemof/oemof-solph) - A model generator for energy system modeling and optimization.
 - [oemof-thermal](https://github.com/oemof/oemof-thermal) - Provides tools to model thermal energy components as an extension of oemof.solph, e.g. compression heat pumps, concentrating solar plants, thermal storage and solar thermal collectors.
-- [dpsim](https://git.rwth-aachen.de/acs/public/simulation/dpsim/dpsim) - A real-time power system simulator that operates in the dynamic phasor as well as electromagnetic transient domain.
 - [VILLASnode](https://git.rwth-aachen.de/acs/public/villas/node) - Connecting real-time power grid simulation equipment.
-- [openENTRANCE](https://github.com/openENTRANCE/nomenclature) - The Horizon 2020 openENTRANCE project aims at developing, using and disseminating an open, transparent and integrated modeling platform for assessing low-carbon transition pathways in Europe.
+- [openENTRANCE](https://github.com/openENTRANCE/openentrance) - The Horizon 2020 openENTRANCE project aims at developing, using and disseminating an open, transparent and integrated modeling platform for assessing low-carbon transition pathways in Europe.
 - [Joulia.jl](https://github.com/JuliaEnergy/Joulia.jl) - A Large-Scale Spatial Power System Model for Julia.
 - [The IDAES Toolkit](https://github.com/IDAES/idaes-pse) - Aims to provide multi-scale, simulation-based, open source computational tools and models to support the design, analysis, optimization, scale-up, operation and troubleshooting of innovative, advanced energy systems.
 - [Temoa](https://github.com/TemoaProject/temoa) - Tools for Energy Model Optimization and Analysis (Temoa) is an open source modeling framework for conducting energy system analysis.